Horse64/core.horse64.org/README.md

 - [Project license.](LICENSE.md)

-This repository holds the standard library, compiler, and main documentation.
-It's officially on [Codeberg]( https://codeberg.org/) with a GitHub mirror.
+This repository holds the code of the standard library, compiler, and main documentation.
+The code is officially hosted on [Codeberg]( https://codeberg.org/Horse64/core.horse64.org) with a GitHub mirror.